 Top books for a better life

-It’s the time of year when many people feel inclined to curl up by the fire with a good book.
-Here are our recommendations to make your long, dark evenings and study downtime an enjoyable learning experience.
+It’s the time of year when many people are thinking about a good book to read on a relaxing holiday.
+Here are our recommendations to make your summer holidays and study downtime an enjoyable learning experience.

 Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance